 The Center for Academic Resources and Enrichment Services (CARES), formerly, the Learning Services Center (LSC), has been in existence since 1978.
 Under the leadership of the Vice President for Minority Affairs, it was originally established to address the "serious" concerns regarding student retention.
 Housed under the Minority Affairs Assistant Director, along with the minority recruiter, the retention staff included only one counselor.
 While we continue to focus on student retention, over the years, the target population and the scope of services provided have expanded, and the number of staff has increased.

-CARES will provide a comprehensive academic support system as well as enrichment services to aid in increasing the retention and graduation rates of underrepresented students.
+CARES will provide a comprehensive academic support system as well as enrichment services to aid in increasing the retention and graduation rates of underrepresented minority students and William C. Parker scholars.
 Programs and activities assist students in achieving academic excellence and adjusting to student life at the University of Kentucky.